harshalpat/Tod-management-angular-app/README.md

 # Todo-management-angular-app
-Angular based application using angular
+Angular based task management application

 This is a complete Todo application consisting of bootstrap, angular CLI.
 Where one can add new tasks, delete existing tasks and update the list of tasks.